BcKarolinaSeidlova/fend-project-memory-game/README.md

 # Memory Game Project
 This project was created by Karolina Seidlova (_me_) as a one of the projects in Udacity nanodegree program.
 The base of html, css and JavaScript are by Udacity as a staring point.
-The whole javascript part (except shuffle function) and css styles for modal were coded by me.
+The whole javascript part and css styles for modal were coded by me.

 ## Other sourcs
 - **Google fonts**